arunmrkt/iTop/CONTRIBUTING.md

 When your code is working, please :

 * stash as much as possible your commits,
-* rebase your branch on our last repo commit,
+* rebase your branch on our repo last commit,
 * create a pull request.

-Detailed procedure is available [in GitHub help pages](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Detailed procedure to work on fork and create PR is available [in GitHub help pages](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).